yashrox/PUBGzone/README.md

     $ node server.js

 Once the server is running, open the project in the shape of 'https://projectname-username.c9users.io/'.
 As you enter your name, watch the Users list (on the left) update.
 Once you press Enter or Send, the message is shared with all connected clients.

+<h1>##DESCRIPTION ABOUT THE PROJECT##</h1>

+here any one who want to earn money through pubg can register and a tokken will be assigned to him/her .
+Through which he/she can join the game(room) at specified time , for getting a tokken he/she has to pay a registraction fee